ekmixon/ve-docs/parts-of-essay/README.md

 # The Parts of an Essay

-While not all essays written for print are the same, they usually share some, if not all, of these parts:
+Essays written for print often share similar parts, such as:

 * A Title
 * An Author